Five.

 The logic behind the shift

 Early on, Build dominates because compounding needs time.
-A 25-year-old investing $500 a month in VOO for 35 years has 35 years of market returns working for them.
-Keeping most of the portfolio in cash or dividend funds at that stage is an expensive form of caution.
+A 25-year-old investing $500 a month in VOO for 35 years has decades of market returns working for them.

-As retirement approaches, the math flips.
-Sequence-of-returns risk becomes real — a bad market in the first three years of retirement can permanently impair a portfolio that's mostly equities.
-Earn's growing income stream reduces the need to sell Build assets at unfavorable prices.
+As retirement approaches, sequence-of-returns risk becomes real — a bad market in the first three years of retirement can permanently impair an all-equity portfolio.
+Earn's growing income reduces the need to sell Build at unfavorable prices.
 Park ensures there's always dry powder.

 The Dare slot never exceeds 10% at any life stage.
-That's not arbitrary — it's the boundary between a high-conviction bet and a portfolio-altering gamble.
-Dare is the portfolio's pressure valve.
-It is not the engine.
+It's the boundary between a high-conviction bet and a portfolio-altering gamble.

 Find your allocation →